Below are staff notes and observations from the game…

 Parking – at $20 per vehicle, mind you, not free – was a rough experience.
 For general parking there was one entry point off Harlem Ave. with just two lanes for traffic that pinched to one.
 No surprise that traffic was backed up for about two miles an hour before gametime and delays lasted through gametime.

-The day’s rains made the gravel lot’s bumps and potholes worse with puddles everywhere making fans walk circuitous routes to the gates.
+The day’s rains made the gravel lot’s bumps and potholes worse.
+Puddles — along with some bodies of water big enough to qualify as a “pond,” if not a “lake,” — were everywhere making fans walk circuitous routes to the gates to avoid the ankle deep muck.

 Same can be said inside the stadium.
-Concessions lines were terribly long through halftime.
+Concessions lines were terribly long well past halftime.
 Some stands (such as “Top Chef Quickfire”) were not open.
 The “Taste of Chicago” stand took 40 minutes to buy one Italian Beef sandwich and one flatbread.
+Was shocking that Spectra staff appeared so caught off-guard and ill-prepared.

 Beers ran $8-$10, hot dogs were $5, most other meals were $9-$14.